The best antivirus protection tips for Macbook

 1. Clear your browser cache

 If the malware has come from a website you downloaded, you don’t want any traces of the site or and files it’s deposited left on your Mac.
 You can quickly and easily clear the browser cache for Safari and Chrome using CleanMyMac.
+Unlike many independent antiviruses this program is notarized by Apple, so check it out.

 Tip: CleanMyMac can also remove extensions for those two browsers — extensions are sometimes infected and if you get a virus it may have come from one of those.